This article was originally published on December 11, 2012.

-Fortunately for Kate, hyperemesis gravidarum is treatable, thanks to modern availability of rehydration and renutrition via IV, but there isn't a cure per se.
-Some women that have suffered the condition have come forward saying that they found some relief via acupuncture.
-Others were offered Zofran (a medication sometimes given to patients receiving treatment for cancer, the effects of which have not been tested on fetuses) — one doctor even went so far as to offer a woman an abortion if she "couldn't take it anymore."
-Wait a second: What exactly is this condition, and why is it so difficult to treat?
+Fortunately for Kate, hyperemesis gravidarum is treatable, thanks to the modern availability of rehydration and nutrition via IV, but there isn't a cure per se.
+Some women that have suffered the condition have come forward saying that they found some relief using acupuncture.
+Others have been offered Zofran, a medication sometimes given to patients receiving treatment for cancer, the effects of which have not been tested on fetuses.
+One doctor even went so far as to offer a woman an abortion if she "couldn't take it anymore."
+What exactly is this condition, and why is it so difficult to treat?

-To get the lowdown, we reached out to four health professionals to get their take on the condition: Amy Magneson, M.D., F.A.C.O.G., assistant clinical professor at Columbia University; Ellen Chuse, a certified childbirth educator with a practice in Brooklyn, New York; and Barbara Sellers, C.N.M., a midwife practicing in New York City; and Kimber MacGibbon, RN, Director of Education and Research at the Hyperemesis Education and Research (HER) Foundation.
-From symptoms and possible causes to the latest treatments and tips, these women gave us the real truth about HG — take note, Duchess Kate!
+We reached out to four health professionals to get their take on the condition: Amy Magneson, M.D., F.A.C.O.G., assistant clinical professor at Columbia University; Ellen Chuse, a certified childbirth educator with a practice in Brooklyn, New York; and Barbara Sellers, C.N.M., a midwife practicing in New York City; and Kimber MacGibbon, RN, Director of Education and Research at the Hyperemesis Education and Research (HER) Foundation.

 Causes and Symptoms

-While it is unknown why exactly nausea and vomiting occurs in pregnancy (this phenomenon is referred to by health professionals as NVP), it is thought to be connected to the increase of the pregnancy hormone Human Chorionic Gonadotropin, or HCG.
+While it is unknown exactly why nausea and vomiting occur in pregnancy (this phenomenon is referred to by health professionals as NVP), it is thought to be connected to the increase of the pregnancy hormone Human Chorionic Gonadotropin, or HCG.
 "We believe that HCG is the emetogenic culprit in hyperemesis gravidarum," says Dr. Magneson.
 "The placenta makes it, and a woman who is very susceptible to the emetogenic effect of HCG can end up with hyperemesis."
-MacGibbon concurs: "Nausea in general is still very mysterious in the medical community — there are many pathways that lead to the nausea center in the brain, meaning that a person experiencing acute nausea can have many triggers.
+MacGibbon concurs, saying, "Nausea, in general, is still very mysterious in the medical community — there are many pathways that lead to the nausea center in the brain, meaning that a person experiencing acute nausea can have many triggers.
 That, along with the fact that it is unethical to do medical trials on pregnant women, has prevented us from reaching a full understanding of the condition."

-While the condition has been reported to be extremely rare, affecting only 1 to 2 percent of pregnancies, MacGibbon argues that it is actually much more common and may affect up to 10 percent of pregnancies.
+While the condition is reported as extremely rare, affecting only 1 to 2 percent of pregnancies, MacGibbon argues that it is actually much more common and may affect up to 10 percent of pregnancies.
 "Historically, hyperemesis has not been adequately reported in medical data and records," she says.
 "We've found that many pregnancy-related hospitalizations that were reported as morning sickness should have actually been reported as HG."

-As previously stated, symptoms of HG include constant, relentless nausea and vomiting, along with extreme sensitivity to smell.
-As with normal morning sickness, these severe symptoms of HG may begin to subside after the 12- or 13-week mark (which, we're hoping, is the case for Kate), but in many cases, the symptoms can last for the duration of the pregnancy, which can be traumatic for both mother and fetus.
+As with normal morning sickness, these severe symptoms of HG may begin to subside after the 12- or 13-week mark, but in many cases, the symptoms can last for the duration of the pregnancy — which can be traumatic for both mother and fetus.

-As Magneson describes: "Hyperemesis is a magnified version of morning sickness, in which [pregnant women's] bodies have trouble distinguishing hunger for nausea.
+As Magneson describes, "Hyperemesis is a magnified version of morning sickness, in which [pregnant women's] bodies have trouble distinguishing hunger for nausea.
 Eating doesn't make the nausea go away...they try to eat small meals, but most of the time, they cannot even keep water down.
 This causes dehydration and more hunger, creating a vicious cycle.
 Women with HG can start to lose weight — they are essentially starving."
-This is scary for a number of reasons, but especially dangerous for women, like Kate, who are already very slim at the time of conception.
+This is scary for a number of reasons, but especially dangerous for women who are already very slim at the time of conception.

-While there unfortunately isn't a one-size-fits-all, proven, fetus-safe cure for HG, there are treatments that can make a difference for many women with the condition.
-The first priority, of course, is to make sure that the woman is adequately hydrated and replenished with electrolytes.
+Unfortunately, there isn't a one-size-fits-all, proven, fetus-safe cure for HG, there are treatments that can make a difference for many women with the condition.
+The priority is to make sure that the woman is adequately hydrated and replenished with electrolytes.
 Only once the mother is re-hydrated and properly nourished can the nausea begin to be treated.
 According to Chuse, the first treatments a woman might try are peppermint tea and ginger ale, acupuncture, and bed rest, while Sellers has found that simple carbohydrates and white turkey meat can be more likely to be tolerated by the mother.

-MacGibbon, however, argues that for a woman with true HG, none of these methods may make a difference.
+MacGibbon says that for a woman with HG, none of these methods may make a difference.
 For these woman, an anti-nausea medication such as Zofran will be key.
 Some medical professionals are hesitant when it comes to the use of Zofran to treat HG; for instance, Chuse insists that it's important to note that this medication has not been tested to ensure safety for unborn babies.
-"When prescribing medication for pregnant women, health professionals always have to weigh the risks against the benefits."
-MacGibbon concurs.
-"It's never ideal for pregnant women to take any kind of medication, but in the case of severe HG, it may be a matter of life and death."
-Thankfully, MacGibbon reports that no negative side effects have yet been reported by pregnant women who have used Zofran.
+"When prescribing medication for pregnant women, health professionals always have to weigh the risks against the benefits, Chuse says.
+MacGibbon concurs, saying, "It's never ideal for pregnant women to take any kind of medication, but in the case of severe HG, it may be a matter of life and death."
+MacGibbon reports that no negative side effects have yet been reported by pregnant women who have used Zofran.

-So...pregnancy sounds pretty terrifying at this point, right?
-Despite all of the serious risks associated with HG (not to mention the plethora of women coming forward to tell their scary stories), all four health professionals have assured us that HG is treatable — the key is to recognize the symptoms early so that the mother and fetus can be properly treated before the woman gets to the point of malnourishment and rehydration, and thankfully, Kate will likely have access to the best doctors and treatments available.
-As long as she continues to take it easy and listen to her body, the lovely Kate should be in the clear (commence countdown to Royal Baby in 3, 2, 1...).
+Despite all of the serious risks associated with HG (not to mention the plethora of women coming forward to tell their scary stories), all four health professionals have assured us that HG is treatable.
+The key is to recognize the symptoms early so that the mother and fetus can be properly treated before the woman gets to the point of malnourishment and dehydration.